bundlecraft-io/bundlecraft/docs/README.md

-# pki-ca-trust Documentation
+# bundlecraft Documentation

-This folder contains the technical and conceptual documentation for the **pki-ca-trust** project.
+This folder contains the technical and conceptual documentation for the **bundlecraft** project.

 Each document describes a specific layer of the system — from goals and design philosophy to implementation and maintenance.